About Inner Banner

 Do You Have a Right To Appeal?

-VicRoads: If your licence has been cancelled or suspended by VicRoads, you can appeal this decision at a Magistrates Court.
+VicRoads: If your licence has been cancelled or suspended by VicRoads due to traffic offences, you can appeal this decision at a Magistrates Court.
 However, the court’s decision is final.
 Appeals to the court regarding demerit point decisions are limited to the miscalculation of these points by VicRoads.

 Courts: If you’ve been disqualified or suspended from obtaining a permit or licence, you can appeal to the County Court against this decision.
 This appeal needs to be filed within 28 days of the order.